 LMU does not discriminate, for purposes of admission to LMU, or access to, and treatment in, LMU's programs or activities, on the basis of disability.
 Every effort is made to accommodate the needs of the students with disabilities attending LMU.
 As buildings on the LMU campuses are remodeled, care is taken to assure that persons with disabilities have sufficient access to those buildings.
 LMU will also provide reasonable accommodations to students with properly documented disabilities.
-If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the ADA Coordination (Duke 201, 423-869-6401.).
+If a student with a disability has any issue or question about his/her disability, the Americans with Disabilities Act ("ADA") or Section 504 of the Rehabilitation Act of 1973 (Section 504) he/she should contact the ADA Director (Student Center, 423-869-6531.) in the Office of Accessible Education Services at Lincoln Memorial University.
 That contact information is also listed on the class syllabus for every LMU class.
-In addition, students with learning disabilities should become familiar with the services of the Tagge Center for Academic Excellence located in the Carnegie Library on the LMU Harrogate campus and Student Support Services located in the DAR building on the LMU Harrogate Campus.
+In addition, students with learning disabilities should become familiar with the services of the Tagge Center for Academic Excellence located in the Carnegie Library on the LMU Harrogate campus.